obx sandbar living monthly market update

 pricing analysis

-Residential Median Sale Price for YTD 2025 was $695,000, which was down 1% versus the year prior.
+Residential Median Sale Price for YTD 2026 is $682,500, which is down 2% versus the year prior.

 You’ll find a breakdown by price point below: